 The specific rights and responsibilities of the CORs shall be described in writing, which upon request shall be provided to the Contractor.
 A COR has no actual, apparent or implied authority to bind the Government.

-G.2.5 Ombudsman

-Pursuant to FAR 16.505 (a)(10)(i) no protest is authorized in connection with the issuance or proposed issuance of an order under a task-order contract or delivery-order contract, except for (A) a protest on the grounds that the order increases the scope, period of performance, or maximum value of the contract; or (B) a protest of an order valued in excess of $10 million.

-GSA has appointed an Ombudsman to review complaints from Contractors and ensure they are afforded a fair opportunity to be considered.
-The Ombudsman is a senior GSA official who is independent of the GSA PCO or OCO.

 G.3 ORDERING PROCEDURES

 G.3.1 Ordering procedures must comply with the following: